 In response to requests from the field and increased demand for skilled 4th and 5th Grade educators in Ohio, the Ohio Department of Education (ODE) created the 4th and 5th Grade Generalist Endorsement, which prepares students to teach at the 4th and 5th grade level in addition to age 3 through 3rd grade, the age band for the current Early Childhood license.
 The program emphasizes Ohio academic content standards for grades 4 & 5, pedagogy and methods appropriate for 4th and 5th grade students, and a deep understanding of topics related to child development and learning.
 More Information on this can be found here.

-The Early Childhood Education 4th and 5th Grade Endorsement program at Cleveland State University can be completed in one Summer semester, requiring four courses in total.
-Two courses (ECE 521 & 523) include a combined 30-40 hour field component, further preparing students to pass the endorsement licensing exam.
+The Early Childhood Education 4th and 5th Grade Endorsement program at Cleveland State University can be completed in one Summer semester, requiring three courses in total.
 The program also prepares students for the new requirements associated with Ohio House Bill 3313.608 regarding Fourth Grade Reading Capability.
 The combination of flexible summer course offerings, one of Ohio's lowest tuitions, and emphasis on diversity and licensing exam preparation make the 4th/5th Grade Endorsement program at CSU an exceptional value for Ohio educators.

 - Endorsement courses are open to current teachers who already have an early childhood teaching license.